-A blood culture that is positive for bacteria measn you have a blood infection (septicemia).
+A blood culture that is positive for bacteria means your baby has a blood infection.

-High levels of blood sugar (glucose) in the cord blood may be found if the mother has diabetes.
+High level of blood sugar (glucose) in the cord blood may be found if the mother has diabetes.
 The newborn will be watched for hypoglycemia (low blood sugar) after delivery.

-High levels of bilirubin could be due to infections that the baby gets before birth, including:
+High level of bilirubin in the newborn has many causes, which could be due to infections the baby gets.

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 Most hospitals routinely collect cord blood for testing at birth.
 The process is fairly easy and this is the only time when this type of blood sample can be collected.

 You can also decide to bank or donate cord blood at the time of your delivery.
 Cord blood can be used to treat certain types of bone marrow-related cancers.
 Some parents may choose to save (bank) their child's cord blood for this and other future medical purposes.